r7uaz0n/jekyll-now/_posts/2017-6-10-Saturday-June-10th.md

 - Sick today and unable to make it to class.
 Worked remotely and finished working through HW 1 & 2 challenges along with updates about what was happening in class today.
 Learned how to create and setup Firebase app and practiced displaying Firebase data on a webpage.
 I hope I didn't miss out on too much from not being in class.I find in-class time to be always valuable and it's always nice to see everyone in person as well.

 - I feel like I'm lacking on JS fluency by not actively practice coding in JS so I'm constantly relearning and going over things again.
-Having a project to work on is help.
+Having a project to work on is helpful.

 - Nice review on JS event listeners.